nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 #### Mitigation

 This type of attack is moderately defensible.
-While execution of malicious PHP code result in sensitive information being leaked, you can prevent modification of Magento core by setting rigid file permissions on all core file and directories.
+While execution of malicious PHP code can result in sensitive information being leaked, you can minimize scope and damage by setting rigid permissions on the underlying filesystem.